It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 Treatments that can be done during a sigmoidoscopy

 - Biopsy: If the doctor thinks that an area of the lining needs to be examined more closely, he will take a small portion (biopsy).
 This piece is sent to the laboratory for examination.

-- Cauterization: If the doctor finds an area of bleeding, it can be controlled by applying medicine through the endoscope directly to the area of bleeding.
-The doctor can also cauterize through the endoscope and seal the blood vessels with a heat treatment.
+- Cauterization: If the doctor finds an area of bleeding, it can be controlled by applying medicine through the endoscope directly to the size of the bleeding.
+The doctor can also cauterize through the endoscope and seal the blood vessels with heat treatment.

-- Polyps removal : If the doctor finds polyps in the lining of the colon, they can be removed.
+- Polyps removal: If the doctor finds polyps in the colon lining, they can be removed.
 Polyps range in size from a small point to several inches.